facebook/docusaurus/website/docs/advanced/architecture.md

 - During **server-side rendering**, the theme is compiled in a sandbox called [React DOM Server](https://reactjs.org/docs/react-dom-server.html).
 You can see this as a "headless browser", where there is no `window` or `document`, only React.
 SSR produces static HTML pages.
 - During **client-side rendering**, the theme is compiled with standard React DOM, and has access to browser variables.

 Therefore, while you probably know not to access Node globals like `process` or the `'fs'` module, you can't freely access browser globals either.
-If you need to, you need to wrap your component with [`<BrowserOnly>`](../docusaurus-core.md#browseronly) to make sure it's invisible during SSR and only rendered in CSR.
+If you need to, you need to wrap your component with [`<BrowserOnly>`](../docusaurus-core.md#browseronly) to make sure it's invisible during SSR and only rendered in CSR, or put your logic in `useEffect()` to delay its execution until after first CSR.

 :::note what about process.env.NODE_ENV?